 29 Years Ago: Randy Travis Hits No. 1 With ‘On the Other Hand’

-28 years ago today, on July 26, 1986, Randy Travis was undoubtedly doing plenty of celebrating.
-That day the singer earned his first No. 1 single with ‘On the Other Hand,’ from his freshman ‘Storms of Life album.
+Twenty-nine years ago today, on July 26, 1986, Randy Travis was undoubtedly doing plenty of celebrating.
+It was on that day that the singer earned his first No. 1 single with “On the Other Hand,” from his freshman Storms of Life album.

 “We were trying to write the theme for another song.
 It was the idea that when you have one woman, you shouldn’t be looking for another one,” Overstreet recalls to Country Weekly.
-“So right in the middle of the song, we kind of bantered some lines back and forth and Don said ‘but on the other hand,’ and I said, ‘there’s a golden band.’
-From that point on, we looked at each other and kind of got that glitter in our eyes, and finished it real quick.
+“So, right in the middle of the song, we kind of bantered some lines back and forth, and Don said, ‘but on the other hand,’ and I said, ‘there’s a golden band.’
+From that point on, we looked at each other and kind of got that glitter in our eyes and finished it real quick.
 Then we went to lunch.”

-The song almost never made it onto the charts for Travis.
-It was originally released as the debut single from ‘Storms of Life,’ but stalled on the charts without coming close to the Top 40.
-After releasing ’1982,’ which peaked at No. 6, the song was re-released again, where it quickly soared to the very top.
+“On the Other Hand” had an interesting journey to No. 1: It was originally released as the debut single from Storms of Life but stalled on the charts without coming close to the Top 40.
+But after releasing “1982,” which peaked at No. 6, “On the Other Hand” was re-released, and it quickly soared to the very top.

-The song can also be found both Travis’ ‘Greatest Hits, Volume 1′ album, as well as his ‘I Told You So: The Ultimate Hits of Randy Travis.’
+The song can also be found both Travis’ Greatest Hits, Volume 1 album and his I Told You So: The Ultimate Hits of Randy Travis.

 Download “On the Other Hand” on iTunes.